The goal of the human rights complaints process is to resolve disputes between parties in a way that:

 These considerations should guide the actions and decisions of all people involved in the complaint process.

 The Human Rights Commission realizes that there are other ways to resolve disputes.
 One way we can help is to encourage the parties to resolve complaints on their own.
-Mediation can happen early on in the process and also later when a complaint goes to a hearing.
+Mediation can happen any time during the complaint resolution process.

 What are the benefits of mediation?